pletfix/docs/en/sessions.md

     $value = session()->get('key', 'default');

-There is also a shortlier way to get a session value:
+There is also a shorter way to get a session value:

      session('key', 'default');